 Two More Dubious Preservatives

 Here are two more chemical bad guys to watch out for…

 The World Health Organization openly names both BHT and BHA as suspicious cancer-causing compounds.
-Plus the State of California now identifies BHA as a probable “carcinogen”, too.
+Plus the State of California has now identified BHA as a possible carcinogen, too.

-With their troubling reputations for causing such serious disease you’d think these two nasty preservatives would be intentionally shunned by the pet food industry.
+Considering these troubling issues, you’d think these two dubious preservatives would be intentionally shunned by the pet food industry.

-But, sadly enough, both BHA and BHT can still be regularly found in a number of commercial dog foods.
+Unfortunately, both BHA and BHT can still be found in a number of commercial dog foods.

 The Bottom Line

-It’s that cumulative exposure that worries me.
-The additive effect of using any artificial preservative relentlessly… especially when it’s suspected of causing cancer.
+It’s that cumulative exposure that keeps us up at mights.
+That additive effect of using any artificial preservative relentlessly — especially when it’s suspected of causing cancer.

 Here’s a list of some of the more common chemical additives…